 - A node is a worker machine where containers are hosted.

-- You need to have more than one node for high availability and scaling.
+- You need to have multiple nodes for high availability and scaling.

 - A cluster is a set of nodes grouped together.